rmsk2/f256_snake/README.md

 The game can be controlled with the cursor keys, a joystick in port 0 or an SNES pad in the first socket.
 Whenever you press one of the keys 0, 1, 2, 3 or 4 you start a new game on the corresponding screen.
 When F3 is pressed the game is ended and SuperBASIC is restarted.
 You can pause the game by pressing the space bar.
 Press the space bar again in order to resume the game.
+You can also pause and resume the game with the fire button on the joystick or the two buttons at the front of the SNES pad.

 The duration of the current game is shown below the playfield.

 # A bit of technical info